jabezpauls/Image-Captioning-Visually-Impaired/README.md

 Follow these steps to run the image captioning application:

 1.Install Dependencies: Before running the code, make sure you have the required libraries installed.
-You can install them using the following command: pip install streamlit opencv-python-headless transformers torch pillow 2.Clone or Download the Code: Clone this repository or download the code as a ZIP file and extract it to a local directory.
+You can install them using the following command:

+"pip install streamlit opencv-python-headless transformers torch pillow"

+2.Clone or Download the Code: Clone this repository or download the code as a ZIP file and extract it to a local directory.

 3.Navigate to the Directory: Open a terminal and navigate to the directory where you have the code files.

-4.Run the Application: In the terminal, run the following command: streamlit run your_filename.py
+4.Run the Application: In the terminal, run the following command:

+"streamlit run app.py"

-Replace your_filename.py with the actual name of the file containing the provided code.
+app.py with the actual name of the file containing the provided code

 5.Camera Access: The application will attempt to access your camera.
 A window displaying the camera feed will appear.
 If the camera is not accessible, an error message will be displayed.